exercism/csharp/exercises/concept/parsing-log-files/.docs/instructions.md

 ## 3. Count the number of lines containing a quoted password

-The team needs to know how about passwords occurring in quoted text so that they can be examined manually.
+The team needs to know about passwords occurring in quoted text so that they can be examined manually.

 Implement the `LogParser.CountQuotedPasswords()` method to provide an indication of the likely scale of the manual exercise.